Invariance Through Latent Alignment: Experiments

 \subsection{Comparisons with PAD}

-Similar to our approach, PAD pretrains the agent in a clean environment, and then adapts the agent via unsupervised transfer, without assuming access to the target environment's reward function~\citep{padhansen2020selfp}.
-To evaluate the robustness of PAD to distractions, we consider DistractingCS with a fixed distraction intensity of $1.0$.
+Similar to our approach, PAD pretrains the agent in a clean environment, and then adapts the agent via unsupervised objectives without assuming access to the target environment's reward function~\citep{hansen2020pad}.
+To evaluate the robustness of PAD to distractions, we consider distracting control suite with a fixed distraction intensity of $1.0$.
 Table~\ref{table:pad} compares the performance as the difference between the episode returns before and after adaptation along with the episode returns in the clean environment.
-It should be noted that PAD requires to pretrain a policy along with inverse dynamics prediction objective.
-Thus we trained SAC with the auxiliary objective specifically for this experiment.
+It should be noted that PAD requires the policy to be trained along with an inverse dynamics prediction objective, whereas ILA does not.
+We include this additional auxiliary objective with soft actor-critic specifically for this experiment.

 Across all environments, we see that PAD struggles to adapt to distractions at test time.
 We suspect this instability is caused by the large deviations in the latent variable distribution as a result of changes in the target environment.
-In particular, we posit that the signal from PAD's inverse dynamics head does not encourage the latent train and test distributions to match, which is a feature specifically baked into \iti.
+In particular, we posit that the signal from PAD's inverse dynamics head does not encourage the latent train and test distributions to match, whereas in \ac{ILA}, it does.